anutka2610/Portfolio-Project/README.md

 # Portfolio-Project
 This aplicetion is a homework SheCodes Responsive module at SheCode.
 I made it from scratch.
-I used multiple HTML pages (Home page, About page, Contact page, Work page), made application responcive and SEO friendly.
+I used multiple HTML pages (Home page, About page, Contact page, Work page), CSS, made application responcive and SEO friendly.
 Also I learned how to use library to stile web-pages and created navbar.

 ## Link on application
  To see and check how it works you can use this link: https://dazzling-croquembouche-f0aa87.netlify.app/home.html